Sagtikos State Parkway

-The parkway was proposed to help bridge a gap in the eastern part of the Long Island Parkway system.
+The Sagtikos Parkway was proposed by the Long Island State Park Commission to help bridge a gap in the eastern part of the Long Island Parkway system.
 Construction began in 1949 with the opening of an interchange between Bay Shore Road and the Southern State Parkway.
 Work on the parkway itself began the following year, with plans calling for connections to three spurs: the Captree State Parkway (now Robert Moses Causeway), the Sunken Meadow Spur (Sunken Meadow State Parkway), and the Heckscher Spur (Heckscher State Parkway).
 The parkway was completed in 1952, closing the highway loop on Long Island.

-In 2001, a study by the New York State Department of Transportation (NYSDOT) called for the Sagtikos State Parkway to be widened to include new bus and carpool lanes from end to end.
+As is the case with most other parkways in New York, commercial vehicles are prohibited from using the Sagtikos State Parkway.